Boot Barn (BOOT) PT Raised to $30.00

-BOOT has been the topic of several other research reports.
-Zacks Investment Research lowered shares of Boot Barn from a buy rating to a hold rating in a report on Wednesday, January 31st.
-Pivotal Research started coverage on shares of Boot Barn in a report on Thursday, January 25th.
-They issued a hold rating and a $18.00 price target on the stock.
-Robert W. Baird restated a buy rating and issued a $24.00 price target on shares of Boot Barn in a report on Thursday, February 1st.
-ValuEngine upgraded shares of Boot Barn from a buy rating to a strong-buy rating in a report on Monday, April 23rd.
-Finally, Cowen started coverage on shares of Boot Barn in a report on Monday, April 23rd.
-They issued an outperform rating and a $22.00 price target on the stock.
-Three research analysts have rated the stock with a hold rating, eight have issued a buy rating and one has given a strong buy rating to the company.
-The stock presently has a consensus rating of Buy and a consensus price target of $22.00.
+A number of other equities research analysts have also recently issued reports on BOOT.
+Pivotal Research started coverage on shares of Boot Barn in a research note on Thursday, January 25th.
+They issued a “hold” rating and a $18.00 price target on the stock.
+Zacks Investment Research lowered Boot Barn from a “buy” rating to a “hold” rating in a report on Wednesday, January 31st.
+Robert W. Baird restated a “buy” rating and issued a $24.00 price objective on shares of Boot Barn in a report on Thursday, February 1st.
+ValuEngine upgraded Boot Barn from a “hold” rating to a “buy” rating in a report on Friday, February 2nd.
+Finally, Cowen started coverage on Boot Barn in a report on Monday, April 23rd.
+They issued an “outperform” rating and a $22.00 price objective on the stock.
+Three analysts have rated the stock with a hold rating, eight have given a buy rating and one has assigned a strong buy rating to the stock.
+Boot Barn currently has a consensus rating of “Buy” and an average target price of $22.00.

-In other Boot Barn news, insider Laurie Marie Grijalva sold 8,311 shares of the stock in a transaction that occurred on Tuesday, April 24th.
-The shares were sold at an average price of $20.00, for a total value of $166,220.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders sold 86,811 shares of company stock valued at $1,677,345 in the last ninety days.
-4.60% of the stock is owned by corporate insiders.
+In other Boot Barn news, insider Laurie Marie Grijalva sold 26,863 shares of the firm’s stock in a transaction on Tuesday, March 6th.
+The stock was sold at an average price of $18.50, for a total value of $496,965.50.
+Following the transaction, the insider now owns 33,588 shares in the company, valued at approximately $621,378.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders sold a total of 86,811 shares of company stock worth $1,677,345 in the last 90 days.
+4.60% of the stock is currently owned by insiders.

-Several hedge funds have recently added to or reduced their stakes in the company.
-Wells Fargo & Company MN grew its position in shares of Boot Barn by 16.9% during the first quarter.
-Wells Fargo & Company MN now owns 26,826 shares of the company’s stock worth $475,000 after buying an additional 3,885 shares in the last quarter.
-American International Group Inc. grew its position in shares of Boot Barn by 52.2% during the first quarter.
-American International Group Inc. now owns 12,555 shares of the company’s stock worth $223,000 after buying an additional 4,304 shares in the last quarter.
-The Manufacturers Life Insurance Company grew its position in shares of Boot Barn by 49.3% during the first quarter.
-The Manufacturers Life Insurance Company now owns 14,791 shares of the company’s stock worth $262,000 after buying an additional 4,883 shares in the last quarter.
-O Shaughnessy Asset Management LLC grew its position in shares of Boot Barn by 90.8% during the first quarter.
-O Shaughnessy Asset Management LLC now owns 11,888 shares of the company’s stock worth $211,000 after buying an additional 5,657 shares in the last quarter.
-Finally, Rhumbline Advisers grew its position in shares of Boot Barn by 46.1% during the first quarter.
-Rhumbline Advisers now owns 17,998 shares of the company’s stock worth $319,000 after buying an additional 5,675 shares in the last quarter.
-93.37% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of BOOT.
+Dimensional Fund Advisors LP raised its holdings in shares of Boot Barn by 38.0% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 865,400 shares of the company’s stock worth $7,702,000 after acquiring an additional 238,407 shares during the period.
+Acadian Asset Management LLC purchased a new position in shares of Boot Barn during the 4th quarter worth $348,000.
+Engineers Gate Manager LP purchased a new position in shares of Boot Barn during the 4th quarter worth $673,000.
+Lisanti Capital Growth LLC purchased a new position in shares of Boot Barn during the 4th quarter worth $1,144,000.
+Finally, The Manufacturers Life Insurance Company raised its holdings in shares of Boot Barn by 811.5% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 9,908 shares of the company’s stock worth $165,000 after acquiring an additional 8,821 shares during the period.
+Institutional investors and hedge funds own 93.37% of the company’s stock.

 Boot Barn Company Profile